 In this quick start guide, we'll review a simple use-case for Spring ComponentMap, injecting a map of beans.

-Before getting started, make sure you have followed the installation steps outlined in the Installation guide.
+Before getting started, make sure you have followed the installation steps outlined in the .

 Bean Interface